 State College is a somewhat ethnically-diverse borough.
 The people who call State College home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of State College residents report their race to be White, followed by Asian.
-Important ancestries of people in State College include German, Irish, Italian, English, Polish and Russian.
+Important ancestries of people in State College include Irish, Italian, English, and Polish.

 The most common language spoken in State College is English.
 Other important languages spoken here include Chinese and Spanish.